 Doctoral students from a variety of disciplines—such as urban planning, political science, economics, anthropology, education, social work, geography, and sociology—who are committed to using policy change to advance population health and health equity.

 But don’t get hung up on our name, because we’re not just looking for students who do health policy research.
-We’re looking for any student whose research has the potential to impact health and well-being—the economics PhD student examining how the marketplace drives decisions that create barriers to good health.
-The engineering PhD student studying systems that better support wellness.
-The agriculture PhD student who pursues research while keeping an eye on how it impacts long-term health.
+We’re looking for doctoral students whose research has the potential to impact health and well-being: The economics student examining how the marketplace drives decisions that create barriers to good health.
+The engineering student studying systems that better support wellness.
+The agriculture student who pursues research while keeping an eye on how it impacts long-term health.
 The goal of the program is to train doctoral students to use their discipline-based research training to advance health equity to build a Culture of Health, one that enables everyone to live longer, healthier lives.

-Our scholars gain access to the tools, insights and diversity of mentors needed to accelerate and distinguish their research.
-And because we know that pursuing a graduate degree is intense and time-consuming in and of itself, we provide an annual stipend to give our scholars added research funds, or simply greater financial stability.
+HPRS scholars gain access to the tools, insights, and diversity of mentors needed to accelerate and distinguish their research.
+And because we know that pursuing a graduate degree is intense and time-consuming in and of itself, we provide annual award funding to give the scholar added research funds, or simply greater financial stability.